 GPs overwhelmingly supported retaining a UK-wide GP contract, with more than 79 per cent favouring this option.
 A total of 86 GPs took part in the survey.

-Support for reducing contract options echoes the view of GPC chairman Dr Hamish Meldrum, who said last year that practices should only be offered GMS or APMS contracts (GPC chairman calls for the end of PMS - GP, 1 December 2006).
+Support for reducing contract options echoes the view of GPC chairman Dr Hamish Meldrum, who said last year that practices should only be offered GMS or APMS contracts (GP, 1 December 2006).